nicotsou/nicotsou.com/content/blog/tltr-typescript-advanced-types/index.md

 ## The infer keyword

-[Conditional types](https://nicotsou.com/tltr-typescript-conditional-types/) can help you can be used together with generics to elevate your types and create utility types that you can reuse in multiple places.
+[Conditional types](https://nicotsou.com/tltr-typescript-conditional-types/) can be used together with generics to elevate your types and create utility types that you can reuse in multiple places.
 This reduces boilerplate and enables a lot of functionality.
 In case you are wondering what a conditional type is, I have dedicated [another article](https://nicotsou.com/tltr-typescript-conditional-types/) on this topic.

 As a refresher, here’s an example of a conditional type: